Connect with us

 A newly built house in Nairobi County.
 PHOTO | FILE

-Kenya Projects is one such investor, having committed Sh4 billion to the construction of budget homes in Nairobi and Mombasa to cater for low and lower-middle income earners.
+Kenya Projects is one such investor, having committed Sh4 billion to the construction of budget homes in Nairobi and Mombasa to cater to low and lower-middle-income earners.

 The developer targets to build some 1,000 two-bedroom houses with lesser luxury fittings on parcels of land acquired cheaply.